banner banner

 Early Career Achievement Award

-The Early Career Achievement Award recognizes an early career lawyer who has demonstrated excellence in their practice and dedication to the profession.
+The Early Career Achievement Award recognizes an early career lawyer who has demonstrated excellence in their work and dedication to the profession.

 To be eligible for the award, a nominee must: